Top of Species Page

 Camellia bailinshanica Chang, Liu & Xiang, (1991).

-Subgenus Camellia, Section Camellia; Subsection Reticulata.
+Subgenus Camellia, Section Camellia; Subsection Reticulatae.
 Small tree, 2.4 m tall with smooth branches.
 Leaves coriaceous, oblong, 7-13 cm long x 1.8-3.6 cm wide, apices acuminate to caudate-acuminate with 1-1.5 cm cauda.
 Flowers red, solitary, terminal or axillary, 2.8-4 cm in diameter; petals 6-7, obovate; stamens 4 cm long, style 2-3 cm long.
 Seed capsule, woody, 2.5-6.5 cm in diameter.
-Distribution: Sichuan Province.
+Distributed in Sichuan Province.

 Camellia bambusifolia Chang, Liu and Zhang, (1991).

-Subgenus Camellia; Section Camellia; Subsection Reticulata.
+Subgenus Camellia; Section Camellia; Subsection Reticulatae.
 Small tree 2 m high.
 Leaves thickly coriaceous, narrowly-oblong or lanceolate, 4.5-8 cm long x 1-1.2 cm wide, acuminate, shining, yellow-green, venation lightly impressed.
 Flowers red, 3.5-4.5 cm in diameter, solitary, terminal, subsessile, petals 5-6; stamens tubular, 1.3 cm long.
 Seed capsule red, 4-6 cm in diameter.
-Distribution: Sichuan Province.
+Distributed in the Sichuan Province.

 Camellia boreali-yunnanica Chang (1981).

 Subgenus Camellia; Section Camellia; Sub-section Reticulata; Series Reticulatae.
 Small tree 2-4 m tall.
 Flowers red, 3 cm across with 10 petals.
 Leaves thickly coriaceous, lanceolate, apices caudate, 6-9 cm long x 2-2.5 cm wide.
-Distribution: Yunnan and Sichuan Provinces, China.
+Distributed in Yunnan and Sichuan Provinces, China.

 Camellia brachyandra Chang (1981).

 Sub-genus Thea; Section Brachyandra.
 Shrub 2 m tall.
 Flowers 1 or 2 in terminals and leaf axils, small size, white with 7-8 petals and very short stamens.
 Leaves coriaceous, long-oblong, 14-20 cm long x 5.5-6.5 cm wide.
-Distribution; Hainan Province, China.
+Distributed in the Hainan Province, China.

 Camellia brevicolumna Chang, Liu & Zhang, (1991).

-Subgenus Camellia; Section Camellia; Subsection Reticulata.
+Subgenus Camellia; Section Camellia, Subsection Reticulatae.
 Small tree, 5 m tall with smooth branches.
 Leaves thickly coriaceous, broad-elliptic, 6-11 cm long x 4-5.5 cm wide, shining dark green.
 Flowers red or reddish, solitary, terminal; 4-4.5 cm in diameter, petals 8-9 with bases joined, Seed capsule 6 cm in diameter.
-Distribution: Sichuan Province, China.
+Distributed in the Sichuan Province.

 Camellia brevissima Chang & Liang (1982).

 Subgenus Camellia; Section Paracamellia.
 A shrub 1.5-5 m tall.
 Flowers solitary, terminal and axillary, red or pink, 3.5 cm across with 5 petals.
 Similar to C. sasanqua.
 Leaves coriaceous, elliptic or ovate-elliptic, 3-5.5 cm long x 1.5-2.5 cm wide.
-Distribution: Guangxi Province, China.
+Distributed in the Guangxi Province, China.

 Camellia brevistyla (Hay.)
 Cohen-Stuart (1908).

 Subgenus Camellia; Section Paracamellia.
 Slender tree, 5-8 m tall.
 Flowers solitary, terminal and axillary.
 2.5 cm across, white, with 5 petals.
 Leaves elliptic, 3-4.8 cm long x 1.2-1.9 cm wide.
-Distribution: through Taiwan and Fujian, Guangdong, Guangxi, Anhui and Jiangxi Provinces, China.
+Distributed through Taiwan and Fujian, Gaungdong, Guangxi, Anhui and Jiangxi Provinces, China.

 Camellia buxifolia Chang (1981).

 Subgenus Metacamellia, Section Theopsis; Series Cuspidatae.
 Shrub 1.5-3 m tall.
 Flowers terminal or axillary, white, very small, 10 mm across, with 5 petals.
 Similar to C. rosthorniana.
 Leaves coriaceous, ovate to elliptic, 2-3 cm long x 1-1.6 cm wide.
-Distribution: Sichuan and Hubei Provinces, China.
+Distributed in the Sichuan and Hubei Provinces, China.

 End of Species B